fazqin/fazqin/README.md

 AI/ML Enthusiast and a tech enthusiast! 💻✨

 - 🔭 Currently working?
 No, im Jobless
-- 🎓 Still Gapyear LoL
+- 🎓 Student at Cakrawala University
 - 🤝 Looking to collaborate on projects
 - 💬 Ask me about Data or Python
 - 🌐 Pronouns: He/him